-Where a student has been approved for graduation travel to graduate from a course of study, s/he is entitled to one return journey within Australia between his/her permanent home and the location of the graduation ceremony.
+Where a student has been approved for graduation travel to graduate from a course of study, they are entitled to one return journey within Australia between their permanent home and the location of the graduation ceremony.
 Travel is paid at no more than the equivalent rate to which the student was entitled to during the course of study.